Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- In the opened Run dialog box, type msinfo32, then click on OK.
+- In the opened Run dialog box, type msinfo32, then press Enter.

-- If it is Off, then follow the steps completely.
+- If it is Off, then continue with the following steps.

 As you can see, some of the most efficient ways are related to the Trusted Platform Module.
 Thus, we strongly recommend also checking our guide dedicated to Windows 11 and TMP.